Giancarlo Stanton Preview, Player Props: Yankees vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff ranks 23rd in MLB with a collective 8.4 strikeouts per nine innings.
+- The Tigers pitching staff is 22nd in the league with a collective 8.4 strikeouts per nine innings.

-- The Tigers' 4.47 team ERA ranks 19th across all league pitching staffs.
+- The Tigers' 4.48 team ERA ranks 19th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.